Dana Carvey Brings The Church Lady and Multiple Presidents to Houston For a Side-Splitting Night

 According to the nonprofit’s website that research drives the advocacy agenda and helps develop evidence-based policy recommendations that cover education, health, immigrant children, equity and justice, and safety and opportunity.

-PC Seen: Ellen Sanborn, Florence McGee, Wade Upton, Doe and Henry Florsheim, Jenny and John Seo, Suzan and Jeremy Samuels, Deborah Gordon, board chairman Chris Wallace, Ghada Ali, Christine and Steve Johnson, Dr. Sippi and Ajay Khurana, Katy and Ed Wolff, Megan Hotze, Beth Wolff, Cynthia Wolff, Irma and Patrick Brindis, Michelle Reyna Wymes and Patrick Wymes, Jen Torres, Bethany Buchanan, and Kristen Cannon.
+PC Seen: Ellen Sanborn, Florence McGee, Wade Upton, Doe and Henry Florsheim, Jenny and John Seo, Suzan and Jeremy Samuels, Deborah Gordon, Children at Risk board chairman Chris Wallace, Ghada Ali, Christine and Steve Johnson, Dr. Sippi and Ajay Khurana, Katy and Ed Wolff, Megan Hotze, Beth Wolff, Cynthia Wolff, Irma and Patrick Brindis, Michelle Reyna Wymes and Patrick Wymes, Jen Torres, Bethany Buchanan, and Kristen Cannon.